-Donations are appreciated and can be dropped off at the Legion that day from 8:30 am until the sale begins.
+Donations are appreciated and can be dropped off at the Legion the previous evening from 6pm until to 8 pm.
 Please label your plants, including the colour of the blooms.

-For anyone interested in going on this tour, memberships cost $10 (or $15 for family).
-You must be a member so that you are covered by our insurance.
+For anyone interested in going on our tour, you must be a member so that you are covered by our insurance.